Meet our Board Members

 In 2014, Broccoli and Wilson were honored by the Producers Guild of America with the David O. Selznick Achievement Award in Theatrical Motion Pictures and in 2013, they received the BAFTA Award for Outstanding British Film for Skyfall.
 In 2008, Broccoli and Wilson were appointed Officers of the Order of the British Empire (OBE).

-Board certified in Emergency Medicine, Dr. Boris is an award-winning physician with over twenty-two years of clinical experience.
+Board certified in Emergency Medicine and Addiction Medicine, Dr. Boris is an award-winning physician.

-He has served most recently as the Chairman of the Department of Emergency Medicine at Griffin Hospital in Derby, CT since 2002.
-He is also an Associate Professor of Emergency Medicine at Quinnipiac University School of Medicine where he lectures to medical students and teaches clinical medicine in the Emergency Department.
+He has served most recently as the Chairman of the Department of Emergency Medicine at Griffin Hospital in Derby, CT from 2002 - 2020.
+He is also an Associate Professor of Emergency Medicine at Quinnipiac University School of Medicine, and Adjunct Professor at the New York Institute of Technology College of Osteopathic Medicine.

 Dr. Boris believes that guests of High Watch should receive holistic care for more than just their mental health and addiction needs.
 He believes that their physical health is equally important in ensuring that guests are able to manage their addiction successfully.